 How will we handle it?
 How will we manage the difficult decisions that come with increased stress and dispair?
 Can we learn to share, support and care for each other?

 There is no perfect union, nor a perfect way to live, yet there is profound solace in self-sufficiency and sublime beauty in the resilience of community.
-Despite our division, there is much to learn from the many cultures of this nation, and there are no structures better suited for massive collaboration and compromise than the government.
+Despite our division, there is much to learn from the many cultures of this nation, and there are no structures better suited for mass collaboration and compromise than government.

 It’s not the diagnosis we hoped for: that the most gridlocked and sclerotic sector is still possibly our best bet at reconciliation.
 But that’s the point: it doesn’t work because the people are not willing to work together.